Hudater/dots/README.md

 # Dotfiles for my Arch Linux System

-Using Awesome-git for WM, Arch as Distro and many more things like ZSH, Kitty etc
+Using Awesome-git and i3-gaps for WM, Arch as Distro and many more things like ZSH, Kitty etc

+##Notes
+I am not updating powerlevel10k theme, some zsh plugins etc because I need to use git modules to make sure those things get pushed to github.
+It's not recommended to do things like this so please look into it if you wish to use my dotsfiles.

-Uses GNU Stow to manage Dotfiles
+Using GNU Stow to manage Dotfiles

 ## Installation